Photo of Matcha Drink on a Wooden Tray

 Before you read some of the plant-based solutions, bear in mind that this natural approach offers several key advantages over conventional weight loss drugs:

-– Fewer Side Effects: When taken correctly plant medicine options typically cause fewer side effects, making them better for, and gentler on the body (Hursel et al., 2009; Neelakantan et al., 2014).
+Fewer Side Effects: When taken correctly plant medicine options typically causes few side effects, making them better for, and gentler on the body (Hursel et al., 2009; Neelakantan et al., 2014).

-– Holistic Support: Many of the plants, such as nigella and ginger, offer a host of additional health benefits, improving digestion, reducing inflammation, controlling blood sugar, lipids, oxidation, inflammation and supporting cardiovascular health and enhancing mental clarity, for example.
+Multiple Benefits: Many of the plants extracts contain a rich bioactive chemistry, that offers a host of additional health benefits, improving digestion, reducing inflammation, controlling blood sugar, lipids, oxidation, inflammation and supporting cardiovascular health and mental health, for example.
 Many of these aspects of health are also directly affected in those who are overweight.

 Effective, Safe Medicinal Plants for Weight Management